 Jesus seldom used harsh language and showed no anger.
 He calmly stood and bore it all, for he came to endure all kinds of sufferings in order that he might set an example for us and make an atonement for our sins.
 Such should be our course as well when faced with similar attacks.

-1 Peter 2:25 (“Ye were as sheep going astray”) alludes to Isaiah 53:6, “All we like sheep have gone astray; we have turned everyone to his own way; and the LORD hath laid on him the iniquity of us all.”
+The words in 1 Peter 2:25, “Ye were as sheep going astray,” alludes us to the words in Isaiah 53:6, “All we like sheep have gone astray; we have turned everyone to his own way; and the LORD hath laid on him the iniquity of us all.”
 This thought in a broader sense expresses the condition of the human race before God recovers them through the plan of salvation.
 A flock wandering without a shepherd or guide is in a pathetic condition, and so was it for the prospective body of Christ before being sought out and brought into the true fold by accepting the value of the shed blood of the Good Shepherd.

-In the fourth chapter, the Apostle warned his readers about the coming of a more intense period of persecution (4:12-19).
-He stresses the importance of patience and mental readiness.
+In 1 Peter 4:12-17, the apostle warned his readers about the coming of a more intense period of persecution, stressing the importance of patience and mental readiness.